Friday, May 13, 2011

 "Never mind.
 Hey, listen, it's gonna be easier for me to draw your girlfriend's mouth if you take your tongue out of it."

-I mean, I'm not going to lament any generational ignorance of boy bands, but that's one of many examples of how I have less and less in common with high school kids as I get older.
 Which, of course, is supposed to happen, and is a good thing.
 Which is precisely why most adults that aren't the parents of high school kids tend to try as hard as they can to stay the f*ck away from high school kids.
 About twenty hours out of the year, I don't really have a choice.

 There are a lot of things that haven't changed much with high school kids, though.
 Most of the kids I come across are very friendly and polite.
 I will admit that the ones jacked up on energy drink at 3 in the morning can be a little hard to handle.